FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/c_update_zos/t_install_patch_zos/t_rollback_zos.md

 {
-    "title": "Rollback a service pack or patch (non-SMP/E)", "linkTitle": "Rollback a service pack or patch (non-SMP/E)", "weight": "260"
+    "title": "Roll back a service pack or patch", "linkTitle": "Rollback a service pack or patch (non-SMP/E)", "weight": "260"
 }The following procedure enables you to rollback after applying a SP or patch to its previous state.
 This is useful in the case of an incident during the application of a PTF, or when testing the patch validation.